facebook

 Designed for high school learners, this curriculum encourages the problem-solving skills students need to better understand the real world.
 The story of each course is told in units; each unit has a narrative that describes the mathematical work that will unfold in that unit.
 Each lesson in the unit also has a narrative.

 IM 9–12 Math meets expectations in all EdReports Gateways.
 EdReports is an independent nonprofit that reviews K–12 instructional materials for focus, coherence, and rigor.
-Read the full analyses for Kendall Hunt, Imagine Learning, and McGraw Hill.
+Read the full analyses for Kendall Hunt and Imagine Learning.

 Ready to Get Started with the IM Certified Experience?